-The kettlebell swing is a widely popular exercise performed in sports performance facilities, CrossFit boxes, fitness classes, and garage gyms worldwide.
+The kettlebell swing isn’t a spotlight in sports performance facilities, CrossFit boxes, fitness classes, and garage gyms worldwide for no reason.
 A refined kettlebell swing will unlock a slew of benefits to your power output, muscle hypertrophy, and work capacity.
+Pretty much no matter what you want to do with your training, you’ll probably be able to find a use for the kettbell swing.

 - How to Do the Kettlebell Swing